 For mayhem with Minions, Harry Potter magic, thrills, spills and movie magic, Universal Studios Japan is a must-do on any trip to Japan!
 Read on for our top tips to make the most of your time there – which passes to buy, rides not to miss, shows to catch and other insider know-how.

-The Studio Pass is your ticket to fun, giving park entry and unlimited rides.
-Universal Express Passes are essential add-ons to the Studio Pass, that let you skip the line once at each of the listed attractions, maximizing your time to enjoy the most popular rides.
-Many also include a timed entry ticket to The Wizarding World of Harry Potter™ to guarantee your entry on the day!
+The Studio Pass is your ticket to fun, giving you park entry and unlimited rides, while Universal Express Passes are essential add-ons to the Studio Pass that let you skip the line at the most popular attractions, maximizing your time at the park.
+Most Universal Express Passes also include a timed entry ticket to The Wizarding World of Harry Potter™ to guarantee entry on the day!

 A 4-D ride on a perilous broomstick flight around Hogwarts, Harry Potter and the Forbidden Journey™ in 4K3D will leave your head spinning!
 Set in one of the park’s most popular areas The Wizarding World of Harry Potter™, with movie scene reproductions of incredible detail and scale, it’s little wonder you need a timed entry ticket to enter on busy days.
 For this reason we recommend booking one of the Universal Express Passes that include guaranteed entry—before they run out!Book Universal Express Passes

 Perhaps the park’s most thrilling coaster, The Flying Dinosaur has you suspended face-down in midair as you swoop across the park, grasped in the talons of an out-of-control pteranodon!
 Extremely popular with thrill-seekers, this is another ride featured on a lot of Express Passes to help you cut straight to the action.
 Prepare for over 1100 meters of thrills as you’re flown upside and all around the world of Jurassic Park (You must be 132cm–198cm tall to ride).Book Universal Express Passes